aztec-pioneers/wormhole-demo/packages/relayer/README.md

    - Check that the private key is valid (64 hex characters)
    - Ensure the account has sufficient funds for gas

-3. **"Failed to create PXE client"**
+3. **"Verification service not available"**
-   - Verify the Aztec PXE node is running
+   - Ensure the VAA verification service is running
-   - Check the `--aztec-pxe-url` configuration
+   - Check the `--verification-service-url` configuration
-   - Ensure the wallet address is valid

 4. **Transaction failures**
    - Check target contract addresses